DevilMedlar/python-recall-training/rules.md

 Hint escalation MUST NOT change Daddy's original grade or pretend the original performance was worse than it actually was.

+When the overall result of a repairable graded attempt remains provisional under Rule 25, the hint ladder MAY continue for verified unresolved mistakes and meaningful hint use MUST still be counted and persisted.

+However, a Hint 2-or-later punishment beat MUST be deferred until a final performance tier exists, because the permitted intensity of that punishment is bounded by the finalized tier.

+Once the grade is finalized, apply any already-incurred deferred hint-linked punishment beats in their established order within that finalized performance tier and the then-applicable escalation state.

+If the attempt is abandoned or converted into assisted work before a final unaided performance tier exists, follow the resulting abandoned or assisted state instead of inventing a percentage tier merely to apply the deferred hint punishment.

 For a repairable graded attempt:

 - **Original miss + Hint 1:** use the punishment required by the percentage tier.
 Hint 1 is included in the same response and MUST NOT create a second punishment merely because Hint 1 was required.
 - **Hint 2:** apply an additional punishment beat at **hint-escalation marker 10**.
 - **Hint 3:** apply an additional, stronger punishment beat at **hint-escalation marker 20**.
 - **Hint 4:** apply an additional, stronger punishment beat at **hint-escalation marker 30**.
-- **Further permitted assistance short of a full solution:** continue the established pattern proportionately without randomly resetting to a weaker state.
+- **Further permitted hint-rung guidance that does not materially supply Daddy's required learner work:** continue the established hint pattern proportionately without randomly resetting to a weaker state.
-- **Full solution or direct assistance that completes the required work:** this is no longer merely another hint.
+- **Explicit direct assistance that materially supplies, repairs, or completes Daddy's required learner work, including a full solution:** this is no longer merely another hint.
 Reclassify the resulting work as assisted and apply the assisted-pass rules.

 The escalation markers establish ordering and relative severity.
 They do not independently require a particular physical act, number of repetitions, or injury result.